 Focusing on feelings – for results

+1. Ask the question.
 Start by asking how your employees feel.
 What’s your culture like?
-There are plenty of ways to do this; from hosting an employee opinion survey to having informal, guided, discussions within teams.
-This is your data gathering stage and will inform what you do next.
+There are plenty of ways to do this, from hosting an employee opinion survey to having informal, guided discussions within teams.
+This is your data-gathering stage and will inform what you do next.

-Consider developing an internal mentoring scheme, to match up ambitious or younger employees with experienced colleagues who are keen to share their knowledge, experience and networks.
-These relationships can be hugely powerful!
+4. Encourage mentoring.
+A workforce appreciation platform dedicated to sending and receiving awards can create a more vibrant culture.
+It also makes it much easier for you and your team to set goals, build relationships, and stay productive!
+Consider developing an internal mentoring scheme to match ambitious or younger employees with experienced colleagues keen to share their knowledge, experience and networks.
+These relationships can be hugely influential!

-Many companies are now using external healthcare providers to provide mental wellness checks and relevant services (such as counselling or healthcare.)
-As part of this, you might want to bring ‘mental health days’ onboard, whereby employees have the discretion to take a certain number of days off work for their mental health a year.
-This is likely to be a huge trend in the coming year, as forward-thinking employers look at ways to overcome the profound impacts of Covid-19 on their workforce.
+5. Bring employee well-being checks onboard Many companies are now using external healthcare providers to provide mental wellness checks and relevant services (such as counselling or healthcare.)
+As part of this, you might want to bring ‘mental health days’ on board, whereby employees have the discretion to take a certain number of days off work for their mental health a year.
+This is likely to be a huge trend in the coming year as forward-thinking employers look at ways to overcome the profound impacts of Covid-19 on their workforce.

 6. Communicate your future vision – and make it meaningful Your business must have a strong culture of regular, two-way, meaningful communication between its leadership team and employees.
 Use your business strategy to plan your communications, ensuring that you create a powerful, compelling view of your goals.
 Sell the vision; ensure your people know their efforts will make a difference.
 Last but not least – make it personal!
 Employees want to hear real messages from real people – not bland corporate messaging from ‘the brand’.